Alex Massie (footballer): Playing career

 Massie was born in Possilpark, Glasgow, to William Spiers Massie, a weighing clerk, and Violet Shaw Massie.
 He began his career with Shawfield Juniors, and later played for Petershill, Benburb, Ashfield, and Ayr United before joining Football League side Bury in January 1927.

 In 1928, he left Gigg Lane to play in the United States for Bethlehem Steel, supporting himself as a bookkeeper, and in 1930 he joined Irish side Dolphin.
 Later that year he returned to his native Scotland to join Heart of Midlothian.
 His performances at wing-half, and occasionally at inside-forward soon won him international recognition, with his first full Scotland international cap coming on 19 September 1931 against Ireland.
 Massie went on to be capped 18 times for Scotland, with his final game coming on 30 October 1937 against Wales, which was also the occasion of his only international goal.
 He also played in an unofficial 'King's Silver Jubilee' international in 1935 and represented the Scottish League XI.

 Massie moved to Aston Villa in December 1935, but was unable to prevent their first ever relegation at the end of the 1935–36 season.
-He was still with the Villains when they gained promotion back to the top division two years later.
+He was still with the Villans when they gained promotion back to the top division two years later.